MohamedBassem/Smock/README.md

 ```

-The server can be stopped after a certain amount of seconds, after a certain amount of requests or whenever it doesn't receive any new requests for a certain amount of time.
+The server can be stopped after a certain amount of seconds, after a certain amount of requests, whenever it doesn't receive any new requests for a certain amount of time or any combination of the three.

 ### API